ReneKand/CyberSecurity-adventures/README.md

 ## Cyber Security Journals

-This repository contains my personal cybersecurity journals and technical notes, documenting different adventures I take into either offensive or deffensive cyber security.
+This repository contains my personal cybersecurity journals and technical notes, documenting different adventures I take into either offensive or defensive cybersecurity.

 The goal is not to provide step-by-step exploitation guides, but to track understanding, methodology, and lessons learned while working through platforms, labs, tools, and real-world concepts.